Flat Posterior Does Matter For Bayesian Model Averaging

 \subsection{Bayesian Transfer Learning}

-There are several works on performing transfer learning on BNN with prior.
+Applying Bayesian methods to transfer learning is a natural and theoretically well-founded approach, as the Bayesian framework systematically incorporates prior knowledge and quantifies uncertainty when adapting models to new tasks.
+Theoretical foundations for this perspective can be found in the literature on probabilistic machine learning and hierarchical Bayesian models~\citep{bishop2006pattern, murphy2012machine, gelman1995bayesian}, as well as early works on Bayesian transfer and domain adaptation~\citep{lawrence2004learning, raina2006constructing}.
+Building on these principles, a variety of Bayesian transfer learning methods have been developed, including approaches leveraging pre-trained models as priors, empirical Bayes techniques, and flexible posterior approximations~\citep{krishnan2020specifying, shwartz2022pre, lee2024enhancing}.
 PTL~\citep{shwartz2022pre} constructs BNN by learning closed-form posterior approximation of the pre-trained model on the source task and uses it as a prior for the downstream task after scaling.
-The work requires additional training on the source task, which makes it restrictive when it is impossible to access to the source task dataset.
+The work requires additional training on the source task, making it restrictive when accessing the source task dataset is impossible.
 MOPED~\citep{krishnan2020specifying} employs pre-trained BNN as a prior for VI based on the empirical Bayes method.
-Using pre-trained DNN, MOPED enhances accessibility to BNN, however, it is only applicable to Mean-field VI (MFVI).
-Non-parametric transfer learning (NPTL)~\cite{lee2024enhancing} suggested adopting non-parametric learning to make posterior flexible in terms of distribution shift.
-Our proposed scheme for Bayesian transfer learning can approximate the distribution of parameters within either the downstream dataset or the source dataset, which allows us to leverage more sophisticated and large-scale pre-trained models.
-Moreover, it is the first study considering flatness in Bayesian transfer learning.
+Using pre-trained DNN, MOPED enhances accessibility to BNN; however, it is only applicable to Mean-field VI.
+Non-parametric transfer learning~\citep{lee2024enhancing} suggested adopting non-parametric learning to make posterior flexible in terms of distribution shift.
+The proposed Flat Posterior-aware Bayesian Transfer Learning utilizes a pre-trained model as a prior, improving robustness to model misspecification by promoting a flat posterior.